Summary Metrics and Listings that are Commonly Used to Track Study Progress

 Here is a list of metrics displayed in the Dashboard:

 The Dashboard Report is available on both the web browser and mobile app.
-It will only allow access to data for site(s) of which you are a member.
+It will only allow access to data for the site(s) you are a member of.

 Prerequisite: Access to the Dashboard Report